SalikWarsi/data-512-a1/README.md

 5. pageviews_mobile-app_201507-201709.json: Mobile App Page Views from July 2015 to September 2017

 ## Data Processing
-We process the data from all 5 and combine it into a csv file.
+We process the data from all 5 and combine it into a csv file: en-wikipedia_traffic_200801-201709.csv .
 For both PageCounts(Legacy) and Page Views we count total Page Views and for PageView we also combine the Mobile web and Mobile App data to calculate total mobile page views.
 The CSV file has the following Columns:

 | Column                  | Values                                 |